remix-run/history/README.md

 A big thank-you to [BrowserStack](https://www.browserstack.com/) for providing the infrastructure that allows us to run our build in real browsers.

 Also, thanks to [Dan Shaw](https://www.npmjs.com/~dshaw) for letting us use the `history` npm package name.
 Thanks, Dan!

+## I'm just adding this here to the README file as my first contribution to a repo!